How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

 One way to see a city and contribute back to the local community is to hire a private, local guide to show you around and share their knowledge with you and participate in local cultural experiences.

-TIP: My personal favourite sites to find authentic experiences and local guides are Klook for destinations globally and Arigato Travel and MagicalTrip for Japan.
+TIP: My personal favourite sites to find authentic experiences and local guides are Klook for destinations globally and Arigato Travel, MagicalTrip & Wabunka for Japan.
 Read more here about the cultural experiences I’ve personally tried and enjoyed in Japan!

 I probably wouldn’t have known about this gorgeous cave pictured below on the outskirts of Athens had I not hired a friendly local guide for the day!